simolus3/drift/README.md

   IntColumn get category => integer().nullable()();
 }

-// This will make sally generate a class called "Category" to represent a row in this table.
+// This will make moor generate a class called "Category" to represent a row in this table.
 // By default, "Categorie" would have been used because it only strips away the trailing "s"
 // in the table name.
 @DataClassName("Category")